Punk Was Never Just for White Dudes

 In a May 25 interview with Pitchfork’s Cat Zhang about the band’s sudden national attention, Mila echoed this assessment: “We like [punk] because it’s anything you want it to be.”

 What’s next for the Linda Lindas?
 The girls have said that they will be using this summer to prepare for future live shows.
 They’ll also write as much as possible for the follow-up to their debut, self-titled EP of originals that they released in December.
 And now that they have a venerated label in Epitaph behind them, the Linda Lindas are primed to take serious advantage of their growing success.
-On Thursday, they performed their first late-night show, Jimmy Kimmel Live!
+On Thursday, they performed their first late-night show, Jimmy Kimmel Live!.
+They played, unsurprisingly, “Racist, Sexist Boy.”

 “I feel that the world is ready to support and hold up this band of rebellious, kind, empathetic, zero-tolerance-for-bullshit girls,” Avila said.